 What Is The Rawson Lake Snowshoe Trail Like?

 This very popular summer trail in Peter Lougheed Provincial Park doubles as a snowshoe trail.
 It takes you to Rawson Lake, which is nestled at the base of some spectacular mountain scenery.
 You gain a lot of elevation in the first half of this trail, however, the many switchbacks make the task less daunting.
-It is a popular trail in both, for hiking in summer and snowshoeing in winter.
+The Rawson Lake trail is a popular trail in both, for hiking in summer and snowshoeing in winter.

-Like all of the popular snowshoe trails, the main trail becomes hard-packed and can get icy on shady or steeper parts.
+Like all of the popular snowshoe trails in the Rockies, the main trail of Rawson Lake becomes hard-packed and can get icy on shady or steeper parts.
 I highly recommend snowshoes with traction, such as the MSR Lightning Ascent, when doing most of the popular trails in Kananaskis.
 These have amazing grip but still allow you to “float” through the POW.
 This trail is not maintained in the winter so any obstacles that fall across the trail stay there until spring trail maintenance is done.
 Here is where floating through the POW comes in: you might need to trek through some powder to get around the obstacle.